bormaxi8080/starred/README.md

 ## Kotlin

+- [woheller69/whoBIRD](https://github.com/woheller69/whoBIRD) - Identify bird sounds in real time with this Android version of BirdNET.
+Bird sound recognition for more than 6,000 species worldwide.
+- [igatha/flare-gun](https://github.com/igatha/flare-gun) - Offline SOS signaling and recovery app for wars and disasters (iOS & Android) — like a digital flare-gun.
 - [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full Featured Video/Audio Downloader for Android using yt-dlp
 - [x13a/Wasted](https://github.com/x13a/Wasted) - Lock and wipe on emergency
 - [http4k/http4k](https://github.com/http4k/http4k) - The Functional toolkit for Kotlin HTTP applications. http4k provides a simple and uniform way to serve, consume, and test HTTP services.